ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### First Time User

-- To be able to quickly navigate the layout of the website
+- To be able to quickly and easily navigate the layout of the website
 - To be able to create a new note in three clicks or less
 - To be able to create a note and save it to the database

 #### Returning User

 - To be able to load already created notes
+- To be able to edit old notes and have those changes replace the old document
+- To be able to delete a note in four clicks while still having protective measures

 #### Dedicated User

+- To be able to search through multiple notes on the homapage with ease by making notes titles clear, easy to read, and possibly with a search bar
+- For notes to load quickly even at larger sizes
+- For the homepage to load notes at an acceptable speed

 ### Design
 #### Colour Choices